Are you wondering how to stop impulse buying?

 Next, look at all your income.
-Be sure to include any anticipated student loan refund checks, allowances, rental income, side hustles, and child support payments.
+Be sure to include any anticipated student loan refund checks, allowances, rental income, side hustles, gig work and child support payments.

 You want to have a full picture of how much money you’re bringing in.
-You can use tools like Personal Capital to help you with this.
+You can use tools like Empower (review) to help you with this.

 After you total your income, compare this number to your total expense budget.